 3. No Matter What, You Must Eat

 A wedding day is a very long day indeed.
 And you don't want your growling stomach to steal the show.
-"Start the day with a good breakfast, and take a short break before you put on your dress to nosh on some protein and light carbs or fruit," recommends Amy Nichols, owner of Amy Nichols Special Events and co-founder of The Poppy Group.
+"Start the day with a good breakfast, and take a short break before you put on your dress to nosh on some protein and light carbs or fruit," recommends event planner Amy Nichols.

 4. Take Time to Yourselves After the Ceremony